nextnano/FortranInputParser/README.md

-# FortranInputParser
+# Fortran Input Parser

-This is the Fortran Input Parser of the nextnano3 software.
+This is the Fortran Input Parser of the nextnano³ software.

 (c) 2022, nextnano GmbH, Germany, www.nextnano.com (BSD license)